roubaal98/Rouba-Al-Khasawneh/README.md

 	* Analyzed, designed, tested, and implemented applications and databases with other teams and developers

 * **Software Quality Assurance Tester, London Computer Systems, Mason, Ohio.
 (1 Semester):**
-	* Preformed quality control and meeting requirements to assure precision of the work done by developers
+	* Preformed quality control on meeting requirements to assure precision of the work done by developers
 	* Presented process-oriented and preventative work to developers
+	* Discovered and documented any defects found while testing

 ## **Skills/expertise areas**
 * Programming: C#, C++, Python